aaronardenma/Netflix-Wrapped/README.md

 https://your-backend-domain.example.com/api/observability/health/
 ```

-### 2. Create The Vercel Project
+### Vercel Frontend

 In Vercel:

 - Import the GitHub repository.
 - Set the project root directory to `frontend`.
-- Use framework preset `Vite`.
+- Use the Vite framework preset.
 - Use install command `npm install`.
 - Use build command `npm run build`.
 - Use output directory `dist`.

-Set Vercel environment variables:
+Set the frontend environment variable:

 ```env
 VITE_API_BASE_URL=https://your-backend-domain.example.com
 ```

-The file `frontend/vercel.json` rewrites all frontend routes to
-`index.html`, which allows direct visits to React Router routes such as
-`/recap`, `/create`, and `/auth/login`.
+`frontend/vercel.json` rewrites frontend routes to `index.html`, so direct visits to React Router routes such as `/recap`, `/create`, and `/auth/login` work correctly.

-### 3. Update Backend Origins After Vercel Assigns A Domain

-Once Vercel gives you the final production URL, update the backend:
+After Vercel assigns the final frontend domain, update the backend:

 ```env
 FRONTEND_URL=https://your-production-frontend-domain
 FRONTEND_ORIGINS=https://your-production-frontend-domain
 ```

-If you use both a Vercel preview URL and a custom domain, provide a comma-separated list:
+If you use both a Vercel preview URL and a custom domain, use a comma-separated list:

 ```env
 FRONTEND_ORIGINS=https://your-app.vercel.app,https://www.your-custom-domain.com
 ```

-Restart the backend after changing those values.
-This is required for CORS,
-CSRF, and secure cookie-based auth to work from the Vercel frontend.
+Restart the backend after changing frontend origins.
+CORS, CSRF, and secure cookie-based auth depend on those values.

 ## Observability

-The backend emits request logs with an `X-Request-ID` response header, request path, status code, and latency.
-Set `LOG_FORMAT=json` for structured logs that are easier to ship into a log collector.
+The backend emits request logs with:

+- request ID
+- path
+- method
+- status code
+- latency

+Set `LOG_FORMAT=json` for structured logs.
+Every response includes an `X-Request-ID` header.

 Health and runtime checks are available at: